roblaing/erlang_mooc/README.md

 <a href="http://erlang.org/doc/man/typer.html">typer</a> tools.

 <em>Tip: use <code>typer foo.erl</code> to check your <code>-spec ...</code> statements by commenting them out after you've written them.
 Regard it as a testing tool, not a substitute for thinking.</em>

+<q>Try to tightly constrain the arguments to exported functions as much as possible.
+The more precise you can be about your types, the better results you will get with dialyzer.
+Using anonymous variables in arguments to a function often results in types that are far less specific than you had intended; try to constrain variables as much as possible.</q> -- Joe Armstrong

 As does any programming language, Erlang has a
 <a href="https://www.cs.tufts.edu/~nr/cs257/archive/barbara-liskov/data-abstraction-and-hierarchy.pdf">type hirarchy</a>,